 Polyvision Survey Reveals That 97% Teachers Believe Writing On Boards Is An Essential Tool To Increase Learning

-The leading CeramicSteel manufacturer conducted a pan India survey along with partners Whitemark and Teach for India to measure the increase in learning depending on the quality of writing boards used
+The leading CeramicSteel manufacturer conducted a pan India survey along with partners Whitemark and Teach for India to measure the impact on student learning depending on the quality of writing boards used.

 Mumbai, March, 2016: In a bid to reduce the education inequity in India, one of world’s leading CeramicSteel manufacturers, PolyVision, launched an initiative in India to provide a vital premium teaching tool to classrooms which needed it the most.
 In partnership with Teach for India, and Whitemark Limited, the company’s national distributor in India, PolyVision donated hundreds of high quality e3 CeramicSteel whiteboards and chalkboards to underdeveloped classrooms across seven cities; Mumbai, Delhi, Pune, Bangalore, Hyderabad, Chennai and Ahmedabad and will continue their donation efforts with Teach for India throughout the year.

 To measure the positive effects on teaching and learning capabilities PolyVision launched a post installation survey for the teachers.
 This survey has helped in determining the ease with which a teacher can now conduct classes.
 Additionally it highlighted some of the core stress points that teachers and students have had to deal with until now.